Sterlingg/SocialNetworkApp/README.md

 ================

 # Description
-Location based social networking web app that provides a way for users to share information relevant to th
+   SocialNetworkApp is a web app that provides a way for users to find/share meetups, deals, or anything else near their current location.

+# See only the posts relevant to you
+   Subscribe to groups you are interested in, and only posts relevant to your interests will appear.

+# See only posts close to you
+   View only the posts that are close to you with a simple circular dragger.

-## Demo
+# Demo
-   Here's an example of the plugin at work
+   Here's what it looks like!

-### Making a post in a group
+## Making a post in a group
    ![Lights, Camera, Action!](https://github.com/Sterlingg/SocialNetworkApp/raw/master/Demo/MakingPost.png)

-### Viewing a post
+## Viewing a post
    ![Lights, Camera, Action!](https://github.com/Sterlingg/SocialNetworkApp/raw/master/Demo/ViewingPost.png)